Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 </p>
 <br />
 <img src="https://imgur.com/NhISrFO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 17a.
 From the Azure Portal, set Client-1’s DNS settings to the DC’s Private IP address.
 This will join Client-1 to your domain mydomain.com.
 That way you can log onto Client 1 using the accounts you made in the DC.
-Client-1 must use the Domain Controller’s DNS to properly resolve domain names like mydomain.com.
-By default, Client-1 might use VMware’s automatic DNS or Azure’s default DNS, which won’t recognize your AD domain.
-Pointing DNS to DC-1 ensures that Client-1 can find the domain services, authenticate users, and join the domain successfully.
+By default, Client-1 will use Azure’s default DNS, which won’t recognize your AD domain.
+Pointing Client 1's DNS to DC-1 ensures that Client-1 can join the domain successfully.
 </p>
 <br />
 </p>